clinicjs/node-clinic-doctor/recommendations/unknown-readmore.md

 ## Understanding the analysis

-An unknown issue occurs when Clinic's analysis algorithms are unable to categorize the sampling results but nevertheless an issue *of some kind* has been detected.
+An unknown issue occurs when Clinic.js' analysis algorithms are unable to categorize the sampling results but nevertheless an issue *of some kind* has been detected.

 This outcome can be attributed to one of two scenarios:

 1. Ambient noise – for instance, other applications using the CPU or memory – during the sampling period has polluted the results.
 2. There is a genuine performance issue but `clinic doctor` doesn't recognize it.

 In the case of ambient noise, there may still be a specific, categorizable performance issue.

-We can make eliminate the possibility of ambient noise and make it easier for Clinic to definitively recognize the issue by:
+We can make eliminate the possibility of ambient noise and make it easier for Clinic.js to definitively recognize the issue by:

 - Closing down as many applications as possible, especially applications that are CPU- or Memory- intensive.
 - Using the `--on-port` flag.
 This can reduce the chances of unknown issues because there is no time gap nor additional system activity between the server starting and the load test beginning.

 By way of example, instead of running `clinic -- node app.js` in one terminal and `autocannon localhost:3000` in another, it is preferable and recommended to trigger both in one command using the following command:

 ```sh
 clinic doctor --on-port="autocannon localhost:3000" -- node app.js
 ```

 An even simpler form of this is to use the `--autocannon` flag,

 ```sh
 clinic doctor --autocannon / -- node app.js
 ```

 If after taking these steps an unknown categorization continues to occur then we can instead attempt to infer the nature of the performance issue using specialist diagnostic tooling, such as `clinic flame`, `clinic bubble` or Node Inspector.

 ## Next Steps